 - their dignity and personhood are honored, and

 - they are an essential part of John Carroll’s mission, past, present and future.

 When you report incidents of bias, you help us take a major step forward in becoming the community we aspire to be.
-No one should be mistreated because of their race, age, color, sex, sexual orientation, religion, ethnic or national origin, disability or veteran status-and it’s our shared responsibility to stop discrimination and bias when we see it.
+No one should be mistreated because of their race, age, color, sex, sexual orientation, gender identity or expression, religion, ethnic or national origin, disability, military or veteran status, or genetic information — and it’s our shared responsibility to stop discrimination and bias when we see it.
 We can work together to build a safer, healthier, stronger, more respectful and inclusive John Carroll community.

-As a member of the JCU community, you have an obligation to take an active role in fostering an appreciation for diversity and inclusion and sending the message that bias-related acts will not be tolerated.
-Those who feel they have been the target of bias as well as those who have witnessed or been told about an incident by a target of bias should submit this online report or contact a member of the Bias Reporting Team directly:
+Those who feel they have been the target of bias as well as those who have witnessed or been told about an incident by a target of bias should submit this online report.